-Global Business Travel Group, Inc.("GBT") Investment-In May 2022, we acquired 8 million shares of Class A Common Stock, par value of \$0.0001 per share, of GBT for an aggregate purchase price of \$80 million.
-As of June 30, 2022, we continued to own these 8 million shares.
+Investment in securities-In May 2022, we acquired 8 million shares of Class A Common Stock, par value of \$0.0001 per share, of Global Business Travel Group, Inc. ("GBT") for an aggregate purchase price of \$80 million, which is included in prepaid expenses and other current assets in our consolidated balance sheets.
+As of June 30, 2023, we continued to own these 8 million shares.
 The terms of these shares do not contain any restrictions that would impact our ability to sell the shares in the future.
 The fair value of our investment in GBT is based on its share price, a Level 1 input, as the stock is publicly traded on the New York Stock Exchange under the symbol GBTG.

-The following tables present our assets that are required to be measured at fair value on a recurring basis as of June 30, 2022 (in thousands):
+The following tables present our assets that are required to be measured at fair value on a recurring basis as of June 30, 2023 and December 31, 2022 (in thousands):